yldio/asap-hub/README.md

 Individual `packages` or `apps` may contain their own readme files as deemed necessary.
 The [`docs`](docs) folder contains overall architecture / decision documentation.

+## License

+The source code of this project is licensed under the MIT License.
+A copy of it can be found [alongside the repository files](LICENSE.txt).
+This repository contains some externally created content, such as logos, that are not included in this licensing.